cfhirsch/adventofcode2024/README.md

 Part 2: Part 2 was actually easier than Part 1 for me!
 I just setup the four possible X's as arrays, and looped through the grid looking for matches.
 I initially got the bounds checking wrong, but once I fixed that I got the right answer.

+**Day 5:**

+Part 1: Pretty straightforward.
+I parsed the rules into a list of tuples.
+I then iterated through the page lists, and for each item in each list, checked whether there exists a subsequent page that is the first part of a rule that contains that item.